uqlibrary/uqlibrary-pages/README.md

 This json also defines whether the file is open access or copyright restricted, which is defined once for the whole folder within the bucket.

+If the folder is not in the api json, it will not be accessible via collection.html

 To view a copyright restricted file the user must view the copyright page (collection.html, in this repo) and click 'ok'.
 (We arent worried enough to do a really rigorous system - we are looking at 'best efforts' here)

 An open access file will redirect directly to the pdf on s3 (via short lived s3 encoded url)